02-SM25

-This Stool blends Brutalist principles with vibrant, playful elements of Mid-Century Modern design, creating a functional yet lively form.
+Design IntentBlend Brutalist principles of honesty and simplicity with vibrant, playful elements of Mid-Century Modern design to create a grounded, functional, and lively form.

 Design Influences